 And then take a moment to really ask yourself “Is there a better, more creative way I can create intimacy with my spouse, other than just complaining about each ache and pain?
 What activities can I still share that could help us grow closer together?”

+And then when you do need to share with your spouse, send up a prayer to the Lord first!
 “Heavenly Father, You know I do not want to burden anyone, especially when I know there is really nothing they can do to 'fix' me.
 I just really need a big hug from You right now!
 I know that my husband cares about me very much and truly wants to encourage me, even on those days when he doesn’t seem to know how.
 Please give me the wisdom to know when to ask for help/comfort from him and when I should only come to You to fulfill all of my emotional needs.
 Amen.”

 11 comments: